1. Role Function and Responsibilities of the Department of Psychology Ethics Committee

 A decision about the ethics of the proposed research normally should not take longer than two weeks and will be communicated by DESC via email.

-If you are in doubt about any issues relating to the ethics of your research, please consult Dr Thomas Webb, as Chair of DESC.
+If you are in doubt about any issues relating to the ethics of your research, please contact the Chair of DESC.

 3. Healthcare Research Projects